 The current Zoning Bylaw allows the construction of alternatives to large lot, single-family houses under limited conditions.
-These conditions should be broadened to diversify housing options, including more types of housing in more areas, accompanied by design guidelines where appropriate.
-New housing development has almost exclusively been directed to luxury housing, typically barring access to none but the most affluent and leaving those who are even earning at median income virtually shutout of the private housing market.
+These conditions should be broadened to diversify housing options, including more types of housing in more areas, accompanied by design guidelines earning at median income virtually shutout of the private housing market.
 While market conditions have softened somewhat, housing prices remain high, particularly prices related to new development.
 Offering density bonuses for affordable housing and allowing a wider range of housing types will result in public benefits associated with broader private development options and more opportunities for affordable units.
 Proposed changes to the current bylaw for consideration and possible further exploration include:

-- Explore the creation of an overlay district for the development of assisted living units for Stow's growing population of seniors, integrating affordable units. - Facilitate single-family to multi-unit conversions for large residences built prior to 1950, such as allowing up to three (3) units by right, subject to a site plan and design review by the Planning Board and an affordable housing use restriction for at least one (1) unit and allowing up to four (4) units by special permit from the Planning Board, including site plan and design review, subject to an affordable housing use restriction for at least one (1) unit.

-- Create an Overlay District with incentives to allow the development of "cottage housing" or "co-housing", a popular development style on the West Coast that features small, singlefamily cottages clustered on a single lot around a small common green, typically with some shared facilities.
+- Explore the creation of an overlay district for the development of assisted living units for Stow's growing population of seniors, integrating affordable units. - Facilitate single-family to multi-unit conversions for large residences built prior to 1950, such as allowing up to three (3) units by right, subject to a site plan and design review by the Planning Board and an affordable housing use restriction for at least one (1) unit and allowing up to four (4) units by special permit from the Planning Board, including site plan and design review, subject to an affordable housing use restriction for at least one (1) unit. - Create an Overlay District with incentives to allow the development of "cottage housing" or "co-housing", a popular development style on the West Coast that features small, single-family cottages clustered on a single lot around a small common green, typically with some shared facilities.
 Such development might also accommodate several income tiers including affordable, workforce (for those earning above 80% of area median income but within 100% or 120% of area median), and market units. - Allow two-family homes or duplexes as-of-right or in exchange for affordable units.